life-itself/secondrenaissance/course/praxis-ecology.md

       </li>
     </ul>
     <p class="mt-8 text-xl text-gray-600 leading-relaxed">
-      Each session guides participants to design their own Minimum Viable Practice, culminating in a sixth live session where the full cohort presents their individual Praxis Ecology designs, plans that can be applied to settings ranging from a one-week retreat to a three-day gathering, a three-month co-living experiment, or ongoing community life.
+      Each session guides participants to design their own Minimum Viable Practice ( MVP) , culminating in a sixth live session where the full cohort presents their individual Praxis Ecology designs, plans that can be applied to settings ranging from a one-week retreat to a three-day gathering, a three-month co-living experiment, or ongoing community life.
     </p>
   </section>